iTwin/eslint-plugin/README.md

 ## Rules not in recommended configs

-To add rules not set in the recommended configurations, add a plugins section with a custom plugin the specifies the rules you would like.
-To set the error level, specify the severity in the rules section of the configuration.
-Below is an example of adding the `no-internal` rule.
+To add rules not set in the recommended configurations, add a plugins section with the `@itwin/eslint-plugin` that was imported.
+Then, add a rules section with the rule that needs to be added and the severity of error for the rule.

 ### `no-internal` - prevents use of internal/alpha APIs.
 Example configurations